How to Apply

 Our fellowships give recent MSW graduates further training and experience in the field as they prepare for licensure.
 Fellows provide direct clinical service with supervision from expert clinicians.
-They also participate in a core curriculum of seminars and clinical conferences, consult with other professionals, and have the opportunity to engage in community outreach and psychotherapy outcome research.
+They also participate in a core curriculum of seminars and clinical conferences, consult with other professionals, and have the opportunity to engage in community outreach.

 Fellows receive training in evidence-based psychotherapy interventions, including individual, group, couples, and family therapy.
 Infused throughout each internship are the following:

 Leadership, supervision, and administrative skills

 While our fellowships start as one-year programs, there is a possibility of extension for a second year with mutual consent of the fellow and his or her supervisor(s).
 Graduation from a Council on Social Work Education (CSWE) approved program is required.
 A generous benefits package is provided.

 Primary supervision will be provided by licensed clinical social workers with additional supervision opportunities with licensed psychologists.
 Each Fellow works with their supervisor to develop a personalized training plan specific to their clinical interests.
 Depending on experience and desired training experiences, Fellows at the Psychological Clinic are offered opportunities to supervise social work students and engage in clinical teaching.

 The Psychological Clinic at the University of Michigan is excited to offer a full-time, 12-month Post-MSW Graduate Fellowship.
 This is an advanced clinical training program beginning February 1, 2022 and ending January 31, 2023 with an opportunity to extend for a second year.
 The mission of this Post-MSW graduate training program is to advance practice competency, professionalism, and leadership in the field of clinical social work and is designed for a clinical social worker with a limited license (LLMSW) in the State of Michigan.